 Recently, Pyrenean cattle are facing a quite severe scourge: the sheep catarrhal fever ("fièvre catarrhal ovine", FCO, also called "bluetongue disease").
 This illness is propagated by a fly whose original habitat was northern Africa, and who settled in the Pyrenees.

 In the only year 2008, the sheep catarrhal fever has caused more damage than bears over 10 years.

-The government, along with the ecologic departments in charge of reintroducing and monitoring the bears, propose to offer for free highly trained Pyrenean dogs (commonly called "Patous"), to cattle breeders who express such need, as well as such gear like electric fences, etc.
+The government, along with the ecologic departments in charge of reintroducing and monitoring the bears, propose to offer free highly trained Pyrenean dogs (commonly called "Patous"), to cattle breeders who express such need, as well as such gear like electric fences, etc.

-Furthermore, it was decided that all damage caused by bears attacks were to be refunded to owners of the victims, including when the responsability of the bear was not clearly identified (dogs attacks are not refunded for example).
+Furthermore, it was decided that all damage caused by bears attacks were to be refunded to owners of the victims, including when the responsibility of the bear was not clearly identified (dogs attacks are not refunded for example).
 These amounts of money are actually quite high.

 Unfortunately, both of these decisions result in undesired effects.